sflavelle/writing/JevilxReader Stories/Parts/2 - A Human in Monster Clothing/Chapters/4 - Not/chat.md

 "Doctor, doctor!"
 Jevil cried, scandalised.

 "I *know*, alright?!
-It's not as simple as pretending I don't have the thing everyone wants hiding in a back room!"
+I-It's not as simple as pretending I don't have the thing everyone wants hiding in a back room!"
 She buried her face in her hands, taking deep breaths.
 "It... it was Asgore that told me to simply monitor the situation.
 If the vessel failed to contain the soul, w-we get one soul closer to freedom anyway.
-I-if you had lied to us and the soul was hostile, we'd have no qualms just taking it and dealing with you if *you* turned hostile.
+I-if you had lied to us and the human was hostile, we'd have no qualms just taking the soul, and dealing with you if *you* turned hostile.
 But, if she could coexist with monsters like you said...
 Asgore and I determined that it *could* be a boon to the Underground community, the whole...
 B-barrier issue notwithstanding."

 Undyne stared at her for a short moment, then huffed and looked away.
 "Damnit King Fluffybuns, you sentimental old goat...
 He only gave me the order to investigate *today*."